 Juju Dhau is more similar to potatoes in sense of going well with other dishes.
 Since it goes thoroughly with dishes like Chatamari, Bara, Yomari, and more like Samyabaji.
 Whichever dish you prefer to have, you can have it along with them.
 Or, you can have it as a dessert.

-Turning regular milk into this frozen, savory dish is not an easy task to do.
-Thanks to the Saiju people who devoted their whole life to make and serve this lavishing dish to us.
+Turning regular milk into this frozen, savoury dish is not an easy task to do.
+Thanks to the Saiju people who devoted their whole life to make and serving this lavishing dish to us.
 In such a case, today’s generation could possibly give that much devotion as well as have the patience to create such a magical food.

-Firstly, the curd makers, they collect qualitative milk from different vendors and then arranged it on fire until it boils.
-Here, quality matters a lot than the quantity.
+Firstly, the curd makers collect qualitative milk from different vendors and then arranged it on fire until it boils.
+Here, quality matters a lot more than quantity.
 If they got unqualified milk, then it directly affects the taste of the dhau.

 Thus, it seems quite difficult to choose good, qualitative milk for curd makers, since they couldn’t distinguish it from their eyes.

-Well, setting the milk on fire doesn’t mean to burn them down.
+Well, setting the milk on fire doesn’t mean burning them down.
 Which practically is not possible though.
 But yes, it means to heat them, until they get boils.

-Moreover, it seemingly took half an hour to get boil for the amounted milk of 60 liters.
+Moreover, it seemingly took half an hour to get a boil for the amount of milk of 60 litres.
 In between that time series, a person continuously agitates the milk.
 So that it couldn’t get burned.
 On the other hand, another person cleans the clay pot called Kataro.
-And staged them on rice-husks which let the warm boiled milk be warm and fermented.
+And staged them on rice husks which let the warm boiled milk be warm and fermented.

 In the meantime, the wood fire now has changed into a gas fire.
 From which the curd makers are now getting some relief on obeying their tasks.